Vavinan/tp/docs/UserGuide.md

 {Give a 'cheat sheet' of commands here}

 * View help `help`
+* View help for all commands `help all`.
+Ths can be used to see all the commands related to transactions
+* View help for accounts `help acc`.
+This can be used to see all the commands related to account
+* Further help for each transaction command will be provided in the `help all`
 * Add transaction `add /a/ACCOUNT_NUMBER /t/TRANSACTION_TYPE /n/NAME /$/AMOUNT /d/DATE /c/CATEGORY`
 * List transactions `list`
 * Delete transaction `delete TRANSACTION_ID`